How do I make a schedule?

 What kind of work is available pre-festival?

-ind of work is available during the festival?
+What kind of work is available during the festival?

-Ticketing and Badge Check-in
+Box Office: Ticketing and Badge Check-in

 Volunteers will sell badges and individual movie tickets to people who come in the door.
 Volunteers will also check in those who have pre-purchased tickets and badges.

 Screen Managers are the direct communication from the theater to the booth upstairs.
 Volunteers will be asked to sit in a specific place and keep in communication with the booth for any problems that may occur with the picture or sound.
+Only people who can handle responsibility of a head set and pay attention to the screen the entire time need apply.

 Q and A

 Working with the Q and A staff and the Volunteer Coordinator for screens, these volunteers will run the Filmmakers / actor Q and A’s after the showing of their movie.
+Must be comfortable speaking in front of a crowd.

 What do I wear as a volunteer?